FabricMC/fabric-language-kotlin/templates/README.template.md

 #### function reference

-functions do not get returned but executed, so they have to only contain initialization code, not return a initializer type
+Functions do not get returned but executed, so they have to only contain initialization code, not return a initializer type.

-in a `object`
+In an `object`

 <details>
   <summary>Click to view code</summary><p>